 T he word ‘sacred’ is synonymous with ‘blessed’, that rather over-used adjective that nowadays aims to convey a sense of overwhelming good fortune.
 But such are the unexpected delights of this beautiful corner of Peru that it fully deserves to be described thus, and any visitor seeking a destination that is as unique as it is beautiful should definitely add the Sacred Valley to their must-see list.

-Named after the Incas’ sacred river that tumbles and swirls as it carves out a rocky path through the towering high Andes, this magical valley is dotted with ancient stone villages, lined with tall, softly-hued eucalyptus and is alive with darting birds and brightly-coloured butterflies.
+The Sacred Valley in Peru is Named after the Incas’ sacred river that tumbles and swirls as it carves out a rocky path through the towering high Andes, this magical valley is dotted with ancient stone villages, lined with tall, softly-hued eucalyptus and is alive with darting birds and brightly-coloured butterflies.
 The area is blessed with a mild, dry climate, and an altitude that is easier to acclimatise to than nearby Cusco making it the perfect place to start your Andean adventure.
 What’s more there are plenty of sights, activities and luxury hotels that will make a leisurely tour of the Sacred Valley an unforgettable part of any Peruvian vacation.

 At little more than 20 miles and under an hour’s drive from Cusco, the large village of Pisac is one of the Sacred Valley’s most alluring attractions.
 It is close enough for a day trip from Cusco so even if you are on a whistle-stop tour you should be able to squeeze it in.